Twisted symmetric exclusion processes and set-theoretical $R$-matrices: More general solutions of set-theoretical Yang-Baxter equation

 \section{More general solutions of set-theoretical Yang-Baxter equation}

 In this section, we introduce Markov models constructed from more general set-theoretical maps than the ones previously considered.
 We then give a non trivial example of such map.
-We show that its corresponding Markov model for a small lattice ($L=3$) is not equivalent to any twisted periodic SSEP as defined in this paper.
+We show that its corresponding Markov model for a small lattice ($L=3$) is not equivalent to any twisted periodic SSEP coming from Lyubashenko solutions.